bmos/FG-PFRPG-Live-Hitpoints/README.md

-# PFRPG Live Hitpoints from Constitution
+# Live Hitpoints from Constitution
 This extension automates changes to hitpoints based on an ability score.

 # Compatibility and Instructions
 This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.1.13 (2022-01-05).

+It is designed and written for use with the Pathfinder 1st edition ruleset (PFRPG).

 # Features
 * Tracks ability effects in the combat tracker to affect maximum hitpoints